Pondidum/pondidum.github.io/_posts/2017-07-28-serilog-context-with-structuremap-and-simpleinjector.md

 ## Fixing the ForContext Repetition

 Most (if not all) the applications I build use a dependency injection container to build objects.
 In my opinion there are only two containers which are worth considering in the .net space:  [StructureMap](http://structuremap.github.io/), and [SimpleInjector](https://simpleinjector.org).
 If you like convention based registration, use StructureMap.
-If you like typing/specifying everything yourself, use SimpleInjector.
+If you like to get a safety net that prevents and detects common misconfigurations, use SimpleInjector.

-### SimpleInjector

-I couldn't work out how to make SimpleInjector do what I wanted for this which is unfortunate, as a large proportion of projects use this container.
-Switching to StructureMap which handles this with ease doesn't seem worth the time taken.

-Instead I will be asking around to see if this is something SimpleInjector could support in the future, or if it can do it and I am just not seeing how!

-### StructureMap
+### Tests

-I have the following two classes to test each get a decorated `ILogger`, along with an `ILogOwner` interface to allow me to do more generic testing:
+We can use the same tests to verify the behaviour both when using StructureMap and SimpleInjector's.
+We have a couple of test classes, and an interface to allow for more generic testing:

 ```csharp
 private interface ILogOwner